Admission to Skyline College is governed by the laws of the State and supplementary regulations, as have been prescribed

 EXEMPT students are eligible to register on their assigned registration date once they have applied for admission.
 Registration dates may be viewed in WebSMART.

 Students with a Disability: Contact the Educational Access Center at (650) 738-4280 for information about accommodations available on campus.
 Submit an application for services.
 See “Educational Access Center” in the Student Resources section.

-High School Students Programs: Concurrent, Dual Enrollment, Middle College, and Jump Start students shall provide a College Connection Concurrent Enrollment Course Request.
-Form with parent and high school designee signatures certifying approval of college courses to the Admission and Records office.
+High School Students Programs: Concurrent, Dual Enrollment, Middle College, and Jump Start students shall provide a College Connection Concurrent Enrollment Course Request Form with parent and high school designee signatures.
 Concurrent students must submit this form every semester.